-Industrial Fiber Optics will pay the return freight and insurance charges for warranty repair within the continental United States by United Parcel Service or Parcel Post.
+Industrial Fiber Optics offers to pay the return freight for warranty repair within the continental United States by United Parcel Service.
 Any other delivery means must be paid for by the customer.

 The costs of return shipments for lasers no longer under warranty must be paid by the customer.
 If an item is not under warranty, repairs will not be undertaken until the cost of such repairs has been approved, in writing, by the customer.
-Typical repair costs range from \$50 - \$200 and usually take two to three weeks to complete.
+Typical repair costs start at \$65, and repairs usually take one to two weeks to complete.